 Did you know?

 Adding some beneficial unsaturated fats into your diet will actually help to increase your metabolism and support fat loss.
 A 2009 study in the British Journal of Nutrition found that participants who consumed the most unsaturated fatty acids had lower body mass indexes and less abdominal fat than those who consumed the least.
 If you are trying to lose weight you need to make sure you are eating optimal amounts of beneficial unsaturated fats found in nuts, seeds and oily fish and reduce your intake of saturated fats.
 It might sound crazy but fats really do help to burn fat!
 Fat also helps to keep you feeling fuller for longer which helps to reduce cravings for unhealthy foods.
-See our other article in this week’s newsletter for suggested portion sizes.
+See this article for suggested portion sizes.

 Feed your body with healthy fats…